Factbox - What business thinks about Britain's EU referendum

 TELECOMS

-Gavin Patterson, CEO of BT, is quoted on the CBI website as saying:
+Gavin Patterson, CEO of BT (BT.L), is quoted on the CBI website as saying:

 "We value the way the EU has helped to open up markets, it has been a genuine help when it comes to us providing services outside the UK...
 We face regulatory battles beyond Europe, trying to get a level playing field as we compete with overseas incumbents."